kullias/prezto/README.md

     chsh -s /bin/zsh
     ```

 05. Open a new Zsh terminal window or tab.
+You might need to restart Ubuntu.

 ### [Fig](https://fig.io)